Al Shifa medical complex After 14 days of siege by the Israeli forces. © MSF.

 • in Nablus, providing psychological therapy, offering support for survivors of sexual and gender-based violence, trauma response training for doctors, nurses, psychologists as well as volunteer first-aid providers

-• in Jenin and Tukarem, training and donations to volunteer paramedics, donating water as well as diapers and basic medication when people were cut off from services, providing group mental health sessions, supporting Gazan workers stranded in the West Bank since October 2023.
+• in Jenin and Tulkarem, training and donations to volunteer paramedics, donating water as well as diapers and basic medication when people were cut off from services, providing group mental health sessions, supporting Gazan workers stranded in the West Bank since October 2023.

 General Information